RicoTk/mechatronics-portfolio/AGV_Project/05_Controls/ModBus_RTU_Debugging_Log.md

 ## Solution
-Enforce a quiet interval after each Modbus transmission. delay(6 ms)
+Enforce a quiet interval after each Modbus transmission.
+delay(6 ms) and increasing until proper request processing is established.
 This corresponds to the Modbus RTU silent interval requirement.